EskelCz/Cinema4D-Threejs-Exporter/README.md

 # Cinema4D-Threejs-Exporter
 Exporter for Cinema 4D to JSON format usable in Three.js

-*Currently supports only Cinema 4D R17+ (needs quaternions, can be solved by polyfill) and export is targeted at Three.js JSON format 3 of version r74.*
+*Currently supports only Cinema 4D R17+ (needs quaternions, can be solved by polyfill) and export is targeted at Three.js JSON format 3 of version r80.
+Also Python 2.7 is required, which is bundled with the latest version of C4D.*

 ![Image preview](https://github.com/BlackDice/Cinema4D-Threejs-Exporter/blob/master/preview.png?raw=true)